arpitkumar1412/front-end-react/README.md

 ## steps
-clone the repo in your local computer, then install npm. run on the command line - 1.npm init  2. npm start
+clone the repo in your local computer, then install npm. run on the command line -
+1. start the json server using json-server --watch db.json
+2. npm init
+3. npm start

 ## Available Scripts